On the Toughness of Regular Graphs and Prisms: Introduction

 \section{Introduction}

-In 1973, Chv\'{a}tal \cite{chvatal} defined the toughness of a graph $G$ to be the minimum value of $|S|/k(G-S)$ where $k(G-S)$ denotes the number of components of $G-S$ and the minimum is taken over all cut-sets $S\subseteq V(G)$.
-It is immediate that the toughness is at most half the connectivity.
-Matthews and Sumner~\cite{MS} showed that there is equality if the graph is claw-free, where a claw is an induced copy of $K_{1,3}$.
+In 1973, Chv\'{a}tal \cite{chvatal} defined the \textit{toughness} of a graph $G$ to be the minimum value of $|S|/k(G-S)$ where $k(G-S)$ denotes the number of components of $G-S$ and the minimum is taken over all cut-sets $S\subseteq V(G)$.
+For example, it is immediate that the toughness is at most half the connectivity, and that every hamiltonian graph has toughness at least $1$.
+The relationship between toughness and properties related to hamiltonicity remains an ongoing area of research.
+In this paper we instead focus on constructions and bounds on the toughness itself.
+In this regard, a fundamental bound was given by Matthews and Sumner~\cite{MS} who showed that if the graph is claw-free, where a \textit{claw} is an induced copy of $K_{1,3}$, then its toughness equals half its connectivity.
+For a survey of toughness at the time, see~\cite{survey}.

-We say that such a graph is supertough if its toughness is half its degree.
-Chvatal~\cite{chvatal} considered this question in the original paper.
-For example, he noted that for $r$ even there is no restriction on the order for an $r$-regular graph to exist, and the power of the cycle $C^{r/2}_n$ (sometimes called a Harary graph) is $r/2$-tough.
+Most of our results are about regular graphs.
+An $r$-regular graph is called \textit{supertough} if it has toughness $r/2$.
+In the original paper Chv\'{a}tal~\cite{chvatal} noted that for $r$ even the power of the cycle $C^{r/2}_n$ (sometimes called a Harary graph) is supertough; in particular, for $r$ even supertough graphs exist for all orders.
+As regards $3$-regular graphs, Chv\'{a}tal provided examples (called inflations) of supertough $3$-regular graphs when $n$ is a multiple of $6$ and showed that when $n$ is not a multiple of $6$ such graphs do not exist.
+Later Jackson and Katerinis~\cite{JK} showed that being claw-free is also necessary for a $3$-regular graph to be supertough.

+A natural place to look for supertough graphs is line graphs, but these can produce only some orders.
+In a series of papers, Doty and Ferland~\cite{doty,DFaust05,DFjcmcc08,DFaus09} provided (inter alia) several constructions of $5$-regular supertough graphs showing collectively that there exists a $5$-regular supertough graph for all even $n$ except for $n=18$.
+In Section~\ref{s:eighteen} we confirm the nonexistence for $n=18$.
+For odd degree $7$ or more, it remains the case that almost nothing is known about orders for which line graphs don't exist.

+For even degrees, the powers of cycles noted by Chv\'{a}tal as well as all suitable line graphs all are claw-free.
+Doty and Ferland~\cite{DFaust05} provided the first examples of supertough regular graphs with claws.
+In Section~\ref{s:4reg} we provide the first $4$-regular examples.

+Another place to look for supertough graphs is to consider graph products.
+One natural candidate is the \textit{prism} $\prism{G}$ of a graph $G$ defined as its cartesian product with $K_2$, or equivalently, taking two copies of $G$ and adding a perfect matching between corresponding vertices, since the prism of an $r$-connected $r$-regular graph is automatically $(r+1)$-connected and $(r+1)$-regular.
+The relationship between toughness and the hamiltonicity of the prism has been of interest recently; see for example~\cite{ESS,SHprism}.
+But we consider here bounds on the toughness of the prism.
+The first general bounds were provided by Casablanca, Diánez, and García-Vázquez~\cite{CDGproceed}.
+Earlier, Chao and Han~\cite{CHcycle} established a conjecture of Piazza et al.~\cite{PRSvulnerability} that a cycle permutation graph (that is, any graph formed by taking two disjoint cycles of the same length and adding a perfect matching between them) has toughness at most $4/3$ except when the cycles are triangles.
+(See also~\cite{GoddardCubic}.)